belovanna/belovanna.github.io/_pages/about.md

   image: assets/images/banner.jpg
 ---

 Hi!
-I'm a big fan of Mathematical Modelling, Statistics, and  Data Analysis.
-I like working in R (especially fond of Tidyverse) and learning new techy things.
+I'm a big fan of Mathematical Modeling, Statistics, and  Data Analysis.
+I like working in R (especially Tidyverse) and learning new techy things.
 My most recent discovery is Jekyll, which is responsible for this website being on and running.

 ### Education: